ViktorNastenko/Manawa-workshops/cicd/manawa-cicd-workshop6.md

 ```
 $ oc create secret docker-registry registry-artifactory --docker-server=<your_jfrog_repository> --docker-username=<your_service_account_username> --docker-password=<your_service_account_password> --docker-email=<your_service_account_email>
 ```

+> Note:
+As example for your_jfrog_repository variable in the previous command: adeo-docker-adeo-manawa-dev.jfrog.io

 **Give the default service account the ability to connect to JFrog**